-- (1) This section applies when the Tribunal has concluded a hearing. - (2) The Tribunal must as soon as practicable give written notice of its decision and its reasons for making that decision to the Board, the property agent and the complainant. - (3) The notice must specify - (a) any action it has taken under section 110; and - (b) any right, in respect of a review of a decision under section 117, that the property agent may have; and
+- (1) This section applies when the Tribunal has concluded a hearing. - (2) The Tribunal must, within 5 days after making a determination under section 110, give written notice of its decision and its reasons for making that decision to the Board, the business or other address of the property agent and the complainant. - (3) The notice must specify - (a) any action it has taken under section 110; and

-- (c) details of any order for costs that the Tribunal has made. - (4) Action taken by the Tribunal under section 110 does not take effect until the end of the period within which the property agent may apply for a review against the decision. - (5) Upon a decision of the Tribunal taking effect, the Board may publish the decision in such manner as it considers will best bring it to the attention of those affected or likely to be affected by the decision.
+- (b) any right, in respect of a review of a decision under section 117, that the property agent may have; and - (c) details of any order for costs that the Tribunal has made. - (4) Action taken by the Tribunal under section 110 does not take effect until the end of the period within which the property agent may apply for a review against the decision. - (5) Upon a decision of the Tribunal taking effect, the Board may publish the decision in such manner as it considers will best bring it to the attention of those affected or likely to be affected by the decision.